 Most of the time, our tractors and agricultural machinery operate in the fields, at the farm or on unsurfaced roads.
-However, one cannot do without facing shorter or longer travels on public roads - maybe just to move from one field to another, or from the shed to the working area.
+However, we can’t face the day without shorter or longer travels on public roads - perhaps just to move from one field to another, or even from the shed to the working area.
 In these cases, we must remember that the tractor becomes an actual means of transport and road traffic regulations apply.

 But what do these rules consist of, exactly?
 Is it necessary to have a special traffic permit for farming machinery on the road?
 Likewise, is a specific driving license needed?
 Frankly, the situation varies according to local legislation - so you need to make sure you’re in the know before traveling abroad!

 But don’t fret - BKT is here to help.
 So, hop aboard your tractor, and follow us on this short trip around the world to see what changes from country to country.

 Some people may mistakenly categorize all roads as one singular ‘blanket term terrain’.
 However, there are different types of roads which can vary across the globe - due to the grade of the land or weather conditions, for example.
 This can also vary depending on which region of the country you are in.

 If you journey to Italy, you will generally find rugged, mountainous land, which can also affect the roads.
 However, this contrasts with the lowlands found more so on the Italian coasts.

 Similarly, France predominantly consists of flat plains or gently rolling hills - yet the remainder is mountainous.